 also provide the defendant a copy

-of this affidavit, including the attorney's information outlined above.
-(For an example, see Attachment Thirteen).
+of this order , including the attorney's information outlined above.
+(See Attachment Eight).

 the same time

-the Pre-Trial Services Director or his designee selects
+the Pre-Trial Services Director or his/her designee selects

 the court-appointed attorney's name and

 defendant by the Pre-Trial Services Office, the Order Appointing Counsel e-mail and/or

 d.
 According to the Texas

 Code of Criminal

 reasonable effort to contact the defendant not later than